esesmuedgars/IdeaKit/README.md

 ### `if case let` statements in Swift

 When working with enumerations occasionally you may come across enumeration cases with arguments.
 Using a switch statement enables you to match enumeration values and optionally extract the associated values as constants or variables.
-Supposing your main point of interest is a single enumeration case, as opposed to using default case to cover all remaining cases that aren’t addressed explicitly use `if case let` statement instead.
-[Zoë Smith](https://twitter.com/zoejessica) wrote an [article](https://fuckingifcaseletsyntax.com) explaining how to write them.
+Supposing your main point of interest is a single enumeration case, as opposed to using default case to cover all remaining cases that aren’t addressed explicitly, use `if case let` statement instead.
+[Zoë Smith](https://twitter.com/zoejessica) wrote an [article](https://fuckingifcaseletsyntax.com) explaining how to write those statements.

 ### Difference between a singleton and a shared instance